What this place is

 Education beats motivation

 We don't do inspiration.
 We do information.
-When you understand why your back hurts — actually understand the mechanism — you make better decisions about it than when someone just tells you to stretch more.
-Health literacy is the skill that keeps working after the class ends.
+When you understand why your back hurts, the actual mechanism, you make better decisions about it than when someone just tells you to stretch more.
+That understanding keeps working after the class ends.

 Community is medicine